NBISweden/workshop-reproducible-research/pages/snakemake/snakemake-2-the-basics.md

 Neat!

-> **Tip** <br>
+!!!
+Tip
-> You can name a file whatever you want in a Snakemake workflow, but you will
-> find that everything falls into place much nicer if the filename reflects
-> the file's path through the workflow, *e.g.* `sample_a.trimmed.deduplicated.sorted.bam`.
+    You can name a file whatever you want in a Snakemake workflow, but you will find that everything falls into place much nicer if the filename reflects the file's path through the workflow, *e.g.* `sample_a.trimmed.deduplicated.sorted.bam`.

-> **Quick recap** <br>
+!!!
+Success "Quick recap"
-> In this section we've learned:
+    In this section we've learned:

->
-> - How a simple Snakemake rule looks.
+    - How a simple Snakemake rule looks.
-> - How to define target files when executing a workflow.
+    - How to define target files when executing a workflow.
-> - How to use named wildcards for writing generic and flexible rules.
+    - How to use named wildcards for writing generic and flexible rules.